fedspendingtransparency/data-act-broker-backend/README.md

 Example output: `Validator is running`

 ##### POST `/validate/`
 Called to apply validation rules to a specified job ID.
+Expects a JSON with key "job_id" specifying which job to validate.
 Valid records will be written to the staging database, and errors will be listed in the error report and summarized in the error database.

 Example input: `{"job_id":3664}`
 Example output: None (status 200 if successful)

 ##### POST `/validate_threaded/`
 Same as validate route, but launches validation in a separate thread and immediately returns 200.
 Success or failure of the validation should then be determined from the job tracker database.

 Example input: `{"job_id":3664}`
 Example output: None

 #### Process Overview